 Facilitators Circle came into being to provide one trained facilitator per table at dinner gatherings.
 How do we help strangers from different backgrounds enter into meaningful. transforming conversations.
 Bonnie Dowdy shares her extensive knowledge and experience in monthly 2.5 hour trainings and in two retreats per year.
 She particularly focuses on how we use the CTTT touchstones to draw everyone into deep and meaningful places of being together.
 How do we encourage folks to leave in different and more open place than when they began our gathering?

 Hayat Bain has been on fire about Coming To The Table since the Fall of 2016.
-After the first CTTT dinner gathering she attended, she volunteered to facilitate conversations from the next meeting onward.
-Hayat is now co-convener of Richmond’s third Tuesday dinner and a member of CTTT’s Leaders and Facilitators Circles.
-In 2017, she initiated a 6-month CTTT Healing Circle.
+After the first CTTT-RVA dinner gathering she attended, she volunteered to facilitate conversations from the next meeting onward.
+Hayat is now co-convener of the chapter's 3rd Tuesday Family Gathering and a member of CTTT-RVA’s Leaders and Facilitators Circles.
+In 2017, she initiated a 6-month CTTT-RVA Healing Circle.
 Hayat is currently supporting CTTT-RVA in the areas of communications, outreach, hospitality, event planning, and coordination.
-She is developing a Deepening Circle series to co-facilitate in the Fall of 2019.

 My name is Kathy Davis and I live in western Hanover County.
 I volunteer in the kitchen for the third Tuesday CTTT-RVA dinner gatherings and have served as a facilitator.
 Two years ago, I came to CTTT-RVA, after completing an anti-racism workshop, wanting to continue to learn about and engage in opportunities to support racial justice initiatives.
 At the first meeting I attended, the group discussion topic was the statues on Monument Avenue.
 Danita and Martha did such an amazing job as the group’s leaders in creating a safe environment for sharing our individual opinions that it was the richest and most informative conversation I had experienced on the issue.
 In the beginning, I kept going back because I learned so much from the variety of perspectives expressed around the table.
 Now, I stay involved not just for those nuggets of insight but also because of the wonderful people I have met and the friendships I’ve developed volunteering and sharing meals, thoughts and experiences with the CTTT-RVA community.
 This group has helped me be a more informed and effective ally and advocate for racial justice in my own county and beyond.